bayareawebpro/laravel-micro-spa-boilerplate/docs/pages/overview.md

 # Application Overview

-This Vue Application is built using LaravelMicro.js to facilitate auto-loaded dependency injected javascript class objects.
-View LaravelMicro.js documentation to understand the base libraries this code is extending.
+This Client-side Vue Application is built using LaravelMicro.js to facilitate auto-loaded, dependency injected, javascript objects.
+View the LaravelMicro.js documentation to understand the base libraries this code is extending.

 ### LaravelMicro.js Framework Docs